Veterans First Mortgage Review 2026

 Is it safe to get prequalified with Veterans First?

-It’s safe to get prequalified with Veterans First.
-The lender may conduct a hard credit pull, which can affect your credit score.
-Getting preapproved can be an important step in your home-buying journey, as it signals to sellers that you have the means to purchase a home and that you’re a highly motivated buyer.
+Yes, it’s safe to get prequalified with Veterans First.
+Getting preapproved could mean that the lender will conduct a hard credit pull, which will affect your credit score.
+A preapproval is a key step to purchasing a home, as it shows sellers you have the financial means to buy a home.

 Veterans First’s customer service experience